SenkaWolf/Discord-Bot-Website-Template/README.md

 	* Made header, navbars, footer and javascript includes to reduce repeated code in files.
 	* PHP code added to set active class on navbar.
 	* PHP code added to auto increment the copyright year.
+	* Fixed FAQ collape animation
+	* Added a Terms of Service page
 * CSS Edits
 	* Removed text-info & text-primary bootstrap classes from pages and specified custom ones for easier colour rebranding using style.css.
 	* Moved all accent colour CSS code to the top of style.css for easier modification.